Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Proof of Correctness for HotStuff

-Lemmas \ref{lemma: Different Seq}, \ref{lemma:PrepareQC-Block-extension} and \ref{lemma:safety} provide a safety proof for basic Fast-HotStuff consensus protocol.
-To ensure liveness, Fast-HotStuff has to make sure in each view a replica is selected as a primary and the view number is incremented.
-Moreover, we should also show that the protocol will eventually add a block to the chain/tree of blocks (a block to the blockchain) or will result in view change in case of failure.
+Lemmas \ref{lemma: Different Seq}, \ref{lemma:PrepareQC-Block-extension} and \ref{lemma:safety} provide a safety (Definition \ref{Definition:Safety}) proof for basic Fast-HotStuff consensus protocol.
+To ensure liveness (Definition \ref{Definition:Liveness}), Fast-HotStuff has to make sure in each view a replica is selected as a primary deterministically (eventually rotating through all replicas) and the view number is incremented.
+Moreover, we should also show that the protocol will eventually add a block to the chain/tree of blocks (a block to the blockchain) or will result in view change in the case of failure.

-If a replica times out, it employs exponential-backoff used in PBFT \cite{Castro:1999:PBF:296806.296824} to double its timeout value.
-This guarantees that eventually during GST there will be an interval $T_f$ when timeout values from all correct replicas intersect and this bounded period is enough to reach a decision during consensus.
-Below we provide liveness proof for our Fast-HotStuff protocol. \begin{lemma} After GST, there is a time $T_f$, when there is an honest primary and all correct/honest replicas are in the same view.
-As a result, a decision is reached during $T_f$. \end{lemma} \begin{proof} Based on lemma \ref{lemma:PrepareQC-Block-extension}, at the beginning of a view, the primary will have the latest $PrepareQC$ or $highQC$ from $n-f$ replicas.
-As per assumption, all correct replicas are in the same view, therefore the correct primary will propose a \textsc{PREPARE} message with $AggQC$ containing the latest $PrepareQC$, which is extracted by each replica.
-Since all replicas are in the same view until bounded $T_f$ time, therefore all replicas successfully complete \textsc{PREPARE}, \textsc{PRECOMMIT}\chen{,} and \textsc{COMMIT} phase. \end{proof}
+The NEXTVIEW maintains the timeout value (interval), and the timer is set upon entering a view.
+If a replica times out (without reaching a decision), it can employ exponential-backoff used in PBFT \cite{Castro:1999:PBF:296806.296824} to double its timeout value and calls the NEXTVIEW (to advance the view).
+This guarantees that eventually after GST there will be a period of synchrony when timeout values from all correct replicas overlap for a long enough interval ($T_f$), the primary will be correct and at least $n-f$ honest/correct replicas will be in the same view.
+As a result, it can be shown that this period is enough to reach a decision during consensus.
+Below we provide liveness (Definition \ref{Definition:Liveness}) proof for our Fast-HotStuff protocol. \begin{lemma} After GST, there is a time $T_f$, when there is a correct primary and all correct/honest replicas are in the same view.
+As a result, a decision is reached during $T_f$. \end{lemma} \begin{proof} Based on Lemma \ref{lemma:PrepareQC-Block-extension}, at the beginning of a view, the primary will have the latest $PrepareQC$ or $highQC$ from $n-f$ replicas.
+As per assumption, after GST the period that $T_f$ bound on message delivery holds is sufficiently large.
+Therefore, when all correct replicas are in the same view (due to exponential-backoff as explained), the correct primary will propose a \textsc{PREPARE} message with $AggQC$ containing the latest $PrepareQC$, which is extracted by each replica.
+Since all replicas are in the same view until bounded $T_f$ time, therefore all replicas can successfully complete \textsc{PREPARE}, \textsc{PRECOMMIT}\chen{,} and \textsc{COMMIT} phase. \end{proof}